TRex22/data4node/README.md

 npm test

 Any file *.test is ignored by git.
 By convention these are the test files where test data is dumped to drive.

+The object compares instead of the should.equals in some unit tests is not ensure that the endpoint tests dont crash mocha